Locations: Various throughout San Joaquin County.

 Definition of Classification:

-Under supervision of the Head Start Enhanced Teacher, the Head Start Enhanced Associate Teacher will implement and assist in overseeing all components of a quality preschool or Infant/Toddler program by contributing to the success of the teaching team and adhering to all policies and procedures, while working to maintain compliance with all licensing and funding regulations.
+Under supervision of the Program Manager, the CDE Site Supervisor will implement and oversee all components of a quality preschool or infant/toddler program by contributing to the success of the teaching team and adhering to policies and procedures while working to maintain compliance with licensing and funding regulations.

 Description of Duties:

 Represent the agency in a consistently professional manner, always modeling a commitment to the agency’s vision, mission, and values.